UVADS/orientation-technical/badges/github.md

 3. **create** a github account.
 Remember that this account will present you to the professional world.
 Seek out and read three sources about how you can use your GitHub profile in a job interview setting.

 4. **create** a GitHub repository.
 This repository will contain materials you gather and learn during this orientation.
 It will:
      1. Have a README.md file - This file is the welcome page to your repository and serves to orient new arrivals.
 Find three sources about how to use the README effectively on a GitHub repository.
+Find three sources about how to use the markdown format effectively.
 Take what you like and craft your README.
 You can always edit it later so focus more on form than content.
      2. Have a LICENSE - Read about common licenses used on GitHub.
 Read the UVA School of Data Science reccomendation on Open Science.
 Explore why licensing your work is important and explain that significant to another member of the cohort.
      3. Use the browser based editor to modify your files
      4. Share your repository